-I teach a wide variety of courses in World Politics, Model United Nations, Foundation of Global Politics, International Poltiical Economy (undergraduate and graduate courses), Latin American Politics (undergraduate and graduate), Immigration Politics and Policy, and Politics of the Developing World.
+I teach a wide variety of courses in World Politics, Foundation of Global Politics, International Poltiical Economy (undergraduate and graduate courses), Latin American Politics (undergraduate and graduate), Immigration Politics and Policy, and Politics of the Developing World.

-I am also the faculty adviser for the Model United Nations program at CSULA.
-Students who participate in this program must enroll in POLS 4201 and POLS 4202, which are offered every other year.
+I am currently the faculty adviser for the Model United Nations program at CSULA.
+Students who wish to participate in this program must enroll in POLS 4201 and POLS 4202, which are offered every other year.
 This program is open to all CSULA undergraduate students, irrespective of major.
-Students who wish to participate in this program will learn about the structure, history and mission of the United Nations in POLS 420A.
+Students who wish to participate in this program will learn about the structure, history and mission of the United Nations in POLS 4201.
 Additionally, students will learn how to prepare for the role of ambassador to the United Nations, as well as how to accurately represent the issues from the perspective of the country repesented at the National Model United Nations conference in POLS 4202.

-Our Model UN program is very strong and since I started in Fall 2008, we have had the privilege of representing Cuba, Turkey, Spain, Belgium, El Salvador, and Colombia.
+Our Model UN program is very strong and since I started in Fall 2008, we have had the privilege of representing Cuba, Turkey, Spain, Belgium, El Salvador, Colombia, and Peru.
 Our student delegates have been recognized for their Outstanding Position Papers and their Outstanding Performance as delegates at the conference.

 Ph.D.
 Political Science 2008